chadwhitacre/openpath/_posts/2026-01-27-open-source-offers-hope-against-tyranny.md

 then no, Open Source does nothing related to mainstream news other than distracting from it.
 I believe it does more.
 I believe it exhibits political and economic relations that can bring humanity to a better place.
-I believe its lessons should be shared widely.
+I believe its lessons should be widely shared.

 ## Learning From Open Source Leaders